HomerReid/scuff-em/doc/docs/applications/scuff-integrate/scuff-integrate.md

 and the environment are at absolute zero, $T=0$ K; if you do not modify this situation by setting a nonzero temperature for at least one body (or the environment), all heat-transfer rates and forces/torques will be zero.
+The command-line option for setting

 + `--Temperature N T`